Dictionary » Positive Words » Refine – Meaning, Definition, Synonyms and Antonyms

 1. What does “refine” actually mean?

-It means to improve something by making it more polished, elegant, or precise—either physically (like refining oil) or conceptually (like refining an idea).
+It means to improve something by making it more polished, elegant, or precise—either physically (like refining oil) or conceptually (like refining an idea, argument, or plan).

 2. Can “refine” be used in both tangible and intangible contexts?

-Yes!
-You can refine a product (tangible) or an idea or skill (intangible).
+Yes.
+You can refine a product (tangible) or an idea, skill, process, or strategy (intangible).

 3. Is “refine” always positive?